supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L05_Implementing_GitHub_Actions_for_CI_CD.md

 In this task, you will use GitHub environments to ask for manual approval before executing the actions defined on the deploy job of your workflow.

 1. On the repository page, go to **Code** and open the following file: **eShopOnWeb/.github/workflows/eshoponweb-cicd.yml**.

 1. In the **deploy** job section, you can find a reference to an **enviroment** called **Development**.
 GitHub used [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) add protection rules (and secrets) for your targets.

 1. On the repository page, go to **Settings**, open **Environments** and click **New environment**.

 1. Give it **Development** name and click on **Configure Environment**.

+    > NOTE: If an environment called **Development** already exists in the **Environments** list, open its configuration by clicking on the environment name.

 1. In the **Configure Development** tab, check the option **Required Reviewers** and your GitHub account as a reviewer.
 Click on **Save protection rules**.